james-k0/flowers102/README.md

 # flowers102

-all code should be functional from the classifer.ipynb file not including the dataset in the repo for obvious reasons
+all code should be functional from the classifer.ipynb file, equally for the .py file.

-values for dataloaders etc are chosen based on how easily it would run on a GTX 2060 gpu.
-The training time will increase massively on the occasion that you load more data than you have dedicated gpu VRAM as the preloaded pin memory from ram has to be sent to the gpu first
+I have chosen not to include the dataset as part of the repository for obvious reasons.
+You could always generate the .py script from the ipynb file if necessary for any reason.

+see requirements.txt